FC Universitatea Cluj: History

-The relegation in the Liga II was a real disaster for "U"'s already shaky financial situation.
-The club made a squad full of young players from the academy hoping that through the ambition of the young players and a miracle the team would promote back in Liga I after only one season of Liga II.
-That was the only solution for saving the club, which was at that moment in insolvency for two and a half years and with an owner, Florian Walter, present only as a name in the papers, without investing in the club anyway and also being in international tracking for tax evasion and money laundering.
+Relegation to the Liga II was a disaster for "U"'s already shaky financial situation.
+The club formed a squad primarily with young players from the academy hoping that through their ambition and a miracle the team would be promoted back to Liga I after only one season in Liga II.
+That was the only solution for saving the club, which was at that moment in insolvency for two and a half years and with an owner, Florian Walter, present only as a name in the papers.
+Walter did not invest in the club and was also being tracked for tax evasion and money laundering.

 The 2015–16 Liga II season was one of extremes for "U" Cluj.
 In the first part of the championship the team had run over expectations and had great chances of promotion.
 But after the winter break the financial situation become worse and the team started to have bad results which ended with a qualification in the play-out tournament, without any chances of promotion.
 This moment was a crucial one; without any motivation the team ended the championship on tenth place and relegated to Liga III.